 Meanwhile, the U.S. Supreme Court has refused to hear an appeal of a landmark decision by the full 11th Circuit of Appeals last October holding that job applicants are not covered under the Age Discrimination in Employment Act of 1967.
 The appeals court said Richard Villarreal could not sue Reynolds under a “disparate” impact because Villarreal “has no status as an employee.”
 The disparate impact theory is used to attack a supposedly neutral policy or practice that has a disproportionate, negative impact on a protected group.

-The 11th Circuit was the first court in the nation to rule that the ADEA covers only employees.
+The 11th Circuit, which includes Alabama, Georgia and Florida, is the first in the nation to rule that the ADEA covers only employees.
 The ADEA has been used to protect job applicants for decades.

 After the dismissal of Villarreal’s systemic discrimination claim, his only remaining claim involved intentional discrimination.
 A three-judge panel of the 11th Circuit on Tuesday upheld the dismissal of this claim because it was not filed within 180 days of the alleged violation.